RobertTalbert/mth225-vault/Recursion and Induction/Recursion.md

 > 1. A *base case* (or base cases) that gives the computation or construction directly without recursion, and
 > 2. A *recursive step* consisting of a set of rules for computing or building all other cases out of simpler cases, eventually terminating in the base case.

+Notes:
+- Without the base case, a re

-## Examples and Non-Examples
+## Examples

 ### The Fibonacci sequence

-The *Fibonacci sequence* is a sequence of integers defined recursively as follows:
+The *Fibonacci sequence* is a sequence of [[integers]] defined recursively as follows:
 - Base case: The first two Fibonacci numbers, $F_0$ and $F_1$ are defined directly: We declare $F_0 =1$ and also $F_1 = 1$.
 - Recursive step: All other Fibonacci numbers are computed as *the sum of the previous two Fibonacci numbers*.
 That is, for $n \geq 2$, $F_n = F_{n-1} + F_{n-2}$.